Establishment of an Institutional Effectiveness Council for Washington State University

 The 2014-19 Washington State University Strategic Plan includes a detailed implementation plan and the establishment of an implementation committee to ensure that initiatives are developed and executed to realize the plan’s goals.
 The Strategic Plan includes 55 performance metrics to measure, monitor, and report annually to assess progress toward the goals enumerated in the Plan.
 In addition, accreditation requirements with the Northwest Commission on Colleges and Universities (NWCCU) dictate a close correspondence between accreditation activities and the university’s strategic plan.
 Similarly, other state and federal agency reporting requirements necessitate comprehensive and integrated performance data management.
 A need exists to consolidate all university-level performance measurement and assessment activities into a single platform to reduce redundancy, maximize efficiency, and maximize university effectiveness.
 In so doing, WSU will take the next step in realizing its goal of becoming a more data-driven university.

-The Institutional Effectiveness Council (IEC) will serve as a coordinated, sustainable system to pursue university institutional effectiveness.
+The Institutional Effectiveness Council (IEC) serves as a coordinated, sustainable system to pursue university institutional effectiveness.
 Specific goals of the Council are:

 - to coordinate strategic planning implementation, required accountability reporting, and decision support;